marvinzh/Akane/README.md

 ## Akane
-### a collection of Machine Learning algorithms for Regression, Classification and Clustering
+### a collection of Machine Learning algorithms for Regression, Classification, and Clustering

 ###Introduction
 Akane is a collection of Machine Learning algorithms for Regression, Classification, and Clustering.
 Currently, Akane provides the following algorithms: